 Starting a Dialogue

-Bringing legal documentation with you to your discussion can help provide evidence that clears a dispute.
+Bringing legal documentation to your discussion can help provide evidence that clears a dispute.
 Deeds, plat maps, title work, appraisals, and property surveys can all be useful in getting to the truth of the matter.

 Hiring a Surveyor